Privacy & Cookie Policy

 We regularly monitor our system for possible vulnerabilities and attacks, and we carry out penetration testing to identify ways to further strengthen security.

 We reserve the right to modify this privacy policy from time to time.
-Any changes we make in the future will be posted on the following website: www.butlins.com.
+If there is a significant change we will let you know but any updates will be posted on the following website: www.butlins.com.
 You should check back frequently to see any updates or changes to our privacy policy.

 We hope this Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.